WorldBrain/Memex/Readme.md

 If the steps above worked, running `yarn run watch` will trigger a quick recompilation every time a source file has been modified.

-If you are testing in Firefox through `yarn run firefox`/`web-ext`, the extension should also reload automatically.
+If you are testing in Firefox through `yarn run firefox`, the extension should also reload automatically.
 Otherwise, manually press the reload button in the extension list.

 - If your edits affected only the overview interface, just refresh/reopen it.